relacs/makertai/README.md

 **Note:** You cannot isolate the CPU on which the system boots (usually cpu 0).

+**Note:** If inserting rtai_hal crashes when using the isolcpus kernel parameter, disable CONFIG_X86_X2APIC
+(in "Procesor type an features" - "Support x2apic") and compile the kernel again.

 Once you figured out which core is best go on with the test batch you get via
 ```
 ./makertaikernel.sh test batch nohzrcu